Acarbose may indirectly prevent the occurrence of cardiac problems

 Table 1: Acarbose effect on Inflammatory markers before and after Intervention

-Metabolic syndrome (MetS) refers to a cluster of risk factors for cardiovascular disease and type 2 diabetes.
-The aim of this study is to assess the effects of acarbose as an antihyperglycemic agent (drug) on late complications of MetS.
+BackgInterventionolic syndrome (MetS) refers to a cluster of risk factors for cardiovascular disease and type 2 diabetes.
+This study aims to assess the effects of Acarbose as an antihyperglyacarboseent (drug) on late complications of MetS.

 Table 2: Effect on Body weight and Waist circumference

-Data shown mean±SD; CRP: C-reactive protein; FMD: Flow-mediated dilation; IMT: Intima-media thickness; EFT: Epicardial fat thickness; MetS: Metabolic syndrome; WC: Waist circumference; CVDs: Cardiovascular diseases; CV: Cardiovascular
+Data shown mean±SD; CRP: C-reactive protein; FMD: Flow-mediated dilation; IMT: Intima-media thickness; EFT: Epicardial fat thickness; MetS: Metabolic syndrome; WC: Waist circumference; CVD: Cardiovascular diseases; CV: Cardiovascular

 Methods: